matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 + just algorithms/computation
 ```

-So I will also say that, for me, "what is programming not about?".
+So I will also say that, for me, "what is programming not about?"
 It
 is not about itself.
 Programming is not about proving theories about
 types being consistent with your initial propositions.
 It is not.
 That is an interesting endeavor of its own.
 But it is not what I have